streamduo-inc/tap-streamduo/README.md

 ```

-### Unit Testing

-`python -m unittest`

 ### Integration Testing
-Using a live stream, add a few records to your stream and construct your config file....
+Using a live stream, and a client with `consumer` and `producer` permissions, run the integration tests...

-`tap-streamduo -c config.json `

-These records can be viewed in your console to ensure their accuracy.
+`python3 integration_test.py -c config.json`

+This will:
+- Write a test records to the stream using the StreamDuo SDK
+- Read unread records using the `tap-streamduo`
+- Confirm the test record was output to `stdout`

+If no errors are raised, it's all good.

 ---